 1. Dress professionally, but in comfortable shoes and clothes if your conference includes a trade show, you will be on your feet a lot.
 If you're uncomfortable, you're not focused on gathering information.

 Timeout!
 Eager to greatly revise the bland style with my own business.
-Insights regarding the overall look at http://dulcimer.ca?
-Actually an exciting hammered dulcimers that cares if looking within the general British Columbia region.
+Insights regarding the overall look at https://www.chocolatememories.net?
+Actually an excellent personalized chocolate shop if looking within the general FLORIDA region.
 Write your vote.
 Appreciate it!

 2. Engage others in conversation people often remark that the most valuable information they get at trade shows comes from the hall talk.
 Why?
 Because it's peer to peer conversation.
 Its interaction with others who face or fought the same battles you are fighting.
 To start a conversation, simply introduce yourself.
 Extend a hand and say, I'm John Doe from Smalltown.
 Or, ask the person what speakers he recommends, what the good sessions are, and so on.

 3. Eat lunch with someone new sit down at a table with people you don't know.
 Introduce yourself.
 Meet new people.

 4. Take lots of business cards exchange cards with everyone you meet.
 Write notes on the back of the cards you collect.
 Build a database of contacts you can call to continue hallway conversations in the future.

 5. Plan your dinners plan meals with others.
 Dont eat alone.
 Eat with a peer, competitor, speaker, or vendor.
 Evening meals are a great time to get to know someone better and to pick up information.

 6. Have fun, with restraint Bar talk can be as profitable as hall talk.
 When you go out at night, have a good time, but not too good.
 Dont drink too much or stay out so late it affects your ability to function the next morning.